tubenhirn/tubenhirn.com/content/_index.md

 ---

 Welcome to tubenhirn.com!\
-I love automation and building stuff that makes developers live more easy.
+I love automation and building stuff that makes developers life more easy.